AMIS-Services/sig-web-security/angular/EXERCISE.md

 ### Step 5: dynamic rendering

-Log in as user `user` if you haven't already done so.
-The menu bar shows an Administrator option, which contains a User management option among others.
-Click this option to go to the user-management screen, which is empty.
-Check the console for messages.
+Log in as user `user`; this user has less privileges.
+Open User management again (Administrator > User management).
+Notice that the table is empty.
+Open the console.
 Do you see the 403 Forbidden message?
 This is caused by a request to get all users, a resource this user is not authorized to!
 This is not user friendly; it would be better if this option would be unavailable.

 File `/layouts/navbar/navbar.component.html` holds the html for the navigation bar.
-At line 33 you can see the Administrator option, which has a structural directive jhiHasAnyAuthority.
+Find the Administrator option and notice that it has a structural directive: jhiHasAnyAuthority.
 This directive accepts an authority (or list of authorities) and dynamically renders the html if the current user has any of those authorities.

-See `/shared/auth/has-any-authority.directive.ts` for the directive.
-Note that `structural directives` are a special class of directives (prefixed with a \*); they accept a templateRef and a viewContainerRef and can control the rendered html inside the viewContainer.
-This directive uses `this.viewContainerRef.clear()` to remove the html structure the directive is on.
-It then adds the html structure with `this.viewContainerRef.createEmbeddedView(this.templateRef)`.
-Well known directives that do the same are `ngIf` and `ngFor`.
+Note that `strutural directives` are a special class of directives (prefixed with a \*); they accept a templateRef, referencing the html structure the directive is attached to, and a viewContainerRef, referincing the location of the directive in the html template.
+Well known structural directives such as `ngIf` and `ngFor` can remove the html structure from the template (using `this.viewContainerRef.clear()`) or add/replicate it respectively (using `this.viewContainerRef.createEmbeddedView(this.templateRef)`).

-The directive has an updateView function which determines if the html structure is rendered or not.
+See `/shared/auth/has-any-authority.directive.ts` for the jhiHasAnyAuthority directive.
+This directive accepts an authority (or list of authorities).
+It has an updateView function that clears the viewContainerRef and conditionally renders the html structure.
 Currently it always renders the html structure.
-Implement this functionality.
-In addition the menu bar will be rendered before the user is logged in.
-Can you refresh the directive after logging in?
-Hint: use the authenticationState Subject in the AccountService.
+Add code to only render the html structure if the current user has any of the required authorities.

+Try logging in again.
+Is the Administrator option removed from the menu bar?
+Why not?
+Note that it might be removed from the menu bar.
+If it is, log out, refresh the screen and try logging in again.
+Why does it behave like this?
+Angular does not refresh its directives when something in its state changes.
+You have to instruct the directive to do so.
+Use the authenticationState Subject in the AccountService as a hook to refresh the directive when the authentication state changes.

 ### Step 6: protecting routes

 Log in as user `user` if you haven't already done so.
 Try navigating to `http://localhost:9000/#/admin/user-management`.
 You see the same empty user-management screen you saw in Step 5.
 Even though the Administration option is unavailable, it is still possible to get to the page!
 This is still not user friendly; it would be better if this URL would be unavailable.

-Angular defines its availabel URLs in Route objects.
+Angular defines its available URLs in Route objects.
 These Route objects have various properties, including a canActivate property.
-This property must refer to a class that implements the CanActivate interface; it must hava a canActivate function that returns a boolean - specifying whether the Route can be activated or not.
+This property must refer to a class that implements the CanActivate interface.
+This class has a canActivate function that returns a boolean - specifying whether the Route can be activated or not.

 File `/admin/admin.route.ts` holds the Route that contains all Routes under the `/admin` URL.
 It already has an import of UserRouteAccessService, which implements CanActivate.
 Add the canActivate property to the Route referencing the UserRouteAccessService.